8

 5- what are tenancy rules and regulations Dubai?

-The tenancy rules and regulations in Dubai are governed by the Dubai Land Department (DLD).
 These regulations include provisions related to rental contracts, rent increases, security deposits, maintenance responsibilities, eviction procedures, and dispute resolution.
 It is important for both landlords and tenants to adhere to these rules to ensure a smooth tenancy experience.

 6- How does A landlord send vacating notice to tenant dubai?